Are clove cigarettes as bad as regular cigarettes?

-Contrary to popular belief, clove cigarettes, also called kreteks, contain tobacco — they are made up of 60-70 percent tobacco and 30-40 percent shredded cloves (a spice).
-Considering their tobacco content, clove cigarettes are probably as harmful and dangerous as regular cigarettes.
-As a matter of fact, kreteks may hold even more risk than ordinary smokes.
-According to the U.S. Centers for Disease Control and Prevention (CDC), clove cigarettes produce at least twice as much nicotine, tar, and carbon monoxide as regular American cigarettes brands.
+Clove cigarettes typically contain between 60 to 70 percent tobacco and 30 to 40 percent shredded cloves (a spice).
+Considering their tobacco content, clove cigarettes are probably as harmful and addictive as regular cigarettes.
+As a matter of fact, kreteks may hold even more risk.
+According to the U.S. Centers for Disease Control and Prevention (CDC), clove cigarettes deliver more nicotine, tar, and carbon monoxide than regular American cigarettes brands.

-Plus, there may be an additional risk due to their clove content.
-The major active ingredient in cloves is eugenol, which is a topical anesthetic used in dentistry.
+Smoking clove cigarettes may pose an additional risk due to the active ingredient — eugenol, (a topical anesthetic commonly used in dentistry).
 The short- and long-term health effects of eugenol are not well known, and little inhalation toxicology research has been done on this substance.
-However, when smoked, eugenol numbs the throat and impairs the gag reflex.
-This anesthetizing effect could cause some problems; for example, liquids and/or food could more easily go down the wrong pipe.
-Smokers may not feel the harshness of the smoke as strongly, so they are more likely to inhale the smoke more deeply and hold it in the lungs for a longer period of time before exhaling.
-As a result, it's possible, or even likely, that eugenol has the potential to facilitate lung infections, respiratory illnesses, or allergic reactions in certain users, especially in smokers with existing breathing problems and/or other sensitivities.
+However, when smoked, eugenol may numb the throat and potentially impair the gag reflex.
+This anesthetizing effect could cause some problems; for example, smokers may not feel the harshness of the smoke as strongly, so they are more likely to inhale the smoke more deeply and hold it in the lungs for a longer period of time before exhaling.
+As a result, it's possible that eugenol has the potential to facilitate lung infections, respiratory illnesses, or allergic reactions in certain users, especially in smokers with existing breathing problems and/or other sensitivities.